Aleksandr-biochem/EpitopeScan/README.md

 <a name="sec33"></a>
 ### 3.3 Running graphical user-interface tool

 EpitopeScan GUI runs locally using the default web-browser as an interface.
-To launch the application execute:
+To launch simply type `EpitopeScanGUI` and wait for the browser window to pop-up:

 ```
-streamlit run ./EpitopeScanGUI.py --server.maxUploadSize 1000
+EpitopeScanGUI
 ```

 Upload mutation data files (one peptide at a time) and explore the interactive summary.
-Note that by default streamlit limits file upload to 200 MB.
-You might want to launch the app specifying a larger limit through `--server.maxUploadSize` depending on the size of your output tables.

 <a name="sec34"></a>
 ### 3.4 Running test scripts